top of page

 Historical – introduction

 Since the early 1980s northwestern Sliabh Eilbhe received intermittent attention from “The L.A.D.S.”
-(Mark Lumley, Steve Milner, Mike McDonald and author); their partially successful efforts somewhat limited by visiting annually.
+(Mark Lumley, Steve Milner, Mike McDonald and author); their partially successful efforts somewhat limited by annual visits.

-As Covid-19 constraints eased, the Sliabh Eilbhe Project was resumed.
-December 2020 saw a solitary survey of the windswept mountain.
-Initial findings were somewhat confusing.
-Requiring checking of relevant records to identify known cave entrance locations.
-During this stage of the survey, using two G.P.S.R’s, each entrance was recorded as an I.T.M. map reference, (Irish Traverse Mercator).
-By end of January 2021, seventy new sites had been recorded.
-More to the point, almost each of the sites; sinks, collapses and depressions were taking, at the very least a trickle.
-Most sites are invisible, thrashing through the dense ground cover, until encountered.
-Exploring the landscape with a staff became the norm.
-Gradually, the landscape was examined to within the area of the two northern sinks feeding into Faunarooska, F5 and F6.
-Latterly, the location of the sink F5 is believed to have been successfully identified, though requires confirmation to be absolutely sure.
-Thus far F6 is another matter, research suggesting it is located much further up slope, toward the summit, from the limestone - shale boundary.
+As Covid-19 constraints eased, the Sliabh Eilbhe Project was intensely resumed.
+December 2020 saw a solitary survey conducted across the windswept slopes.
+Initial findings were somewhat confusing, requiring cross checking of published records to accurately identify recorded cave entrance positions.
+To increase entrance precision two G.P.S.R’s were deployed, each entrance recorded as an I.T.M. map reference, (Irish Traverse Mercator).
+By end of January 2021, over seventy new sites had been recorded.
+More to the point, almost each of these sites - sinks, collapses and depressions were noted as taking, at the very least, a tiny trickle of a stream.
+Many sites are invisible among the dense ground cover until, suddenly, encountered.
+From early on negotiating the landscape with a stout staff became the norm.
+Gradually, the shale boundary, and adjacent landscape, was examined south to the area of the most northerly sinks feeding Faunarooska; F5 and F6.
+Sink F5 is believed successfully identified, requiring confirmation; to be absolutely sure.
+An outstanding task is to precisely locate, record and eliminate F6.

 Theory

-One millimetre of rain over 1 Sq.
-Km equates to 10⁶ litres, (1,000,000 litres).
-Over six Sq.
-Km = 6 x 10⁶ litres; Six million litres of rain.
-Such a volume of rainfall goes a long way toward explaining why these steep, sloping limestone pastures, with shallow soil depth, remain fertile and lush throughout the year.
-Significant 24 hour rainfall events, such as 20mm, recorded Carnaun, 3rd August 2024, if similar fell on the western flank could produce 30,000,000 litres = 30,000 tonnes.
-Attempt to visualize 30,000 one meter cube, one tonne plastic water containers.
+One millimetre of rain over 0.6 Sq.
+Km equates to 600,000 litres.
+Such rainfall volume goes a long way toward explaining why these well drained, steep, sloping limestone pastures, with their shallow soil depth, remain fertile and lush throughout the year.

 Site description

-Permission was once again sought from the landowner, further to him previously granting permission to dig Poulfantaiseach and investigate the landscape southwards to the vicinity of F5 and F6, feeders to Faunarooska Cave.
+Permission was sought from the landowner, further to him previously granting PCN permission to dig Poulfantaiseach, and to examine the landscape to the vicinity of F5 and F6; feeding Faunarooska Cave.

-It is a ‘busy’ area: Poulfantaiseach is one hundred, twenty metres southeast, adjacent to Halliday’s Hole, (named for Pegasus member Simon Halliday, lost whilst pushing Lancaster Hole, terminal sump).
-Pluais Gabhar, (aka Goat Hole), is located near the top of a rugged valley, giving the appearance of a significant geological fault.
+It is a ‘busy’ area: Poulfantaiseach is one hundred, twenty metres southeast, adjacent to Halliday’s Hole, (named for Pegasus member Simon Halliday, lost pushing Lancaster Hole, terminal sump).
+Pluais Gabhar, (aka Goat Hole), is located near the top of a rugged valley, suggestive of a significant geological fault.
 Around the upper, southern end, of this fault is a cluster of sites, in addition to those mentioned above.
-Further to these sites, some recorded as lost, between late 2020 and early 2021, over seventy other sites were recorded, consisting of sinks depressions and collapses.
+Further to these sites, some recorded as lost, between late 2020 and early 2021, seventy plus other sites were recorded, consisting of sinks depressions and collapses.
 The Project covers a large area owned by multiple landowners; permission must be sought prior to any visit.

 Image showing sites immediately adjacent the south end of the apparent fault.